How Gas Fireplace Works

 Regarding gas fireplaces, I love how many options there are for creating a realistic fire effect.
 There’s something for everyone when it comes to logs and other media!

 I think traditional gas logs are a great option for a classic fireplace look.
-They look like real wood logs, complete with realistic bark and wood grain patterns, but are made from ceramic material or refractory materials and are super convenient to use.
+Manufacturers construct them from ceramic material or refractory materials, creating a resemblance to real wood logs with realistic bark and wood grain patterns.
+This construction makes them highly convenient to use.

 But for a more modern or minimalist look, fire glass and fire beads are cool.
 These small pieces of tempered glass come in different colors and can be arranged in different patterns to create a unique fire effect.
 They don’t give off as much heat as traditional fireplace logs but look sleek and contemporary.